rleifke/research/README.md

 ### Auctioning Off Arbitrage Rights

 An interesting proposition for protocol developers is the ability to monetize on order flow.
 CFMMs especially have multiple avenues to monetize on good
 Maximal Extractable Value (MEV).
-Optimal auctions for bidding on arbitrage rights.
+Optimal auctions for bidding on arbitrage rights need to designed.

 ### Adaptive Curves for Hedging Portfolios